spatie/homestead-custom/readme.md

 # Laravel Homestead Custom

-The official Laravel local development environment with these customizations:
+The official Laravel local development environment (Homestead v1) with these customizations:
 - use of a public ip address in order to access sites running on the VM on other devices on the public network
 - use of nfs to greatly improve performance
 - addition of an example .yaml file